 At this point, I can now load in my phone’s photograph, rotate it, resize it for my small monitor and display it with the following:

 The helper functions are included in their entirety on GitLab.
 Hopefully other users looking to try out the new photo functions in PV-WAVE 2016.1 will find these helpful.
-Stay tuned for part 2, where I will present additional tools and utilities as I explore the new functionality.
+You can now read part 2, where I will present additional tools and utilities as I explore the new functionality.